Mwanza,Tanzania +255 759 682 826 bluevictoriatz@gmail.com

 Government Support and Collaboration

 To further strengthen our project, we have engaged with the Ministry of Fisheries and Livestock.
-After presenting our initiative to them, we received valuable contributions and support, enhancing the robustness of our conservation efforts..
+After presenting our initiative to them, we received valuable contributions and support, enhancing the robustness of our conservation efforts.
+Additionally, the government, through the district fisheries plan, has officially decreed the Community Conservation Area (CCA) as a breeding site for fish species.
+This designation marks a significant achievement for our project, reinforcing the importance of the CCA in the conservation and sustainable management of fish populations.

 Mr. Massaho presenting the project to the Ministry of Fisheries and Livestock